 Whether your space is feminine or masculine, you can use texture to really hone in on this.
-Soft, tactile textures such as fur, sati and mohair can add a romantic touch, while robust fabrics such as metal, concrete and wood add a more masculine feel.
+Soft, tactile textures such as fur, satin and mohair can add a romantic touch, while robust fabrics such as metal, concrete and wood adds a more masculine feel.
 (Image credit)

 By adding throws, woven baskets, wood and layered furs, you can create a warm and cosy environment, which wouldn’t look too out of place in a country cottage hidden away in the Cotswolds somewhere.
 (Image Credit)

 Contrasting textures can add a new dimension to your sofa, as mohair is teamed against linen and velvet is paired with heavy embroidery.
 (Image Credit)

 The texture on furniture can create such a focal point within the room.
 Take a velvet sofa for example, which not only looks luxe, but adds a tactile finish to an otherwise every-day piece of the living room jigsaw.
 (Image Credit)

 Dressing The Bed